morsning/react/README.md

 * Arrow functions () => { statements }

+* The spread syntax: someFunction(...someArray)
+By using the spread syntax we can expand an array into arguments in a function call.
+It is also useful when we want to avoid mutation of an existing Object when changing some set of data representing state.

 All of the above was features of javascript was introduced in ECMAScript 2015.

 Knowing these features and understanding the terminology used to describe them will both give you a larger toolbox for solving problems but also help help you in finding solutions to a given problem.